lijok/docs/decision-records/4-fragment-tests-by-type.md

 ## Context
 Running certain types of tests is expensive, and only gets more expensive over time as the number of tests grows.

-Teams must strive to create as fast of a feedback loop as possible.
+Teams must strive to create as fast of a feedback loop as possible, to maximize productivity and minimize developer frustration.

 ## Decision
 We will fragment tests by their type.